Key facts 1

 - providing accessible and affordable treatment for people with alcohol-use disorders; and

-- implementing screening programmes and brief interventions for hazardous and harmful use of alcohol.
+- implementing screening and brief interventions programmes for hazardous and harmful drinking in health services.

 WHO aims is to reduce the health burden caused by the harmful use of alcohol and, thereby, to save lives, prevent injuries and diseases and improve the well-being of individuals, communities and society at large.

-WHO emphasizes the development, testing and evaluation of cost-effective interventions for harmful use of alcohol as well as creating, compiling and disseminating scientific information on alcohol use and dependence, and related health and social consequences.
+WHO emphasizes the development, implementation and evaluation of cost-effective interventions for harmful use of alcohol as well as creating, compiling and disseminating scientific information on alcohol use and dependence, and related health and social consequences.

 In 2010, the World Health Assembly approved a resolution to endorse a global strategy to reduce the harmful use of alcohol.
 The resolution urged countries to strengthen national responses to public health problems caused by the harmful use of alcohol.

-The global strategy to reduce the harmful use of alcohol represents a collective commitment by WHO Member States to sustained action to reduce the global burden of disease caused by harmful use of alcohol.
+The global strategy to reduce the harmful use of alcohol represents a collective commitment by WHO Member States to reduce the global burden of disease caused by harmful use of alcohol.
 The strategy includes evidence-based policies and interventions that can protect health and save lives if adopted, implemented and enforced.
-The strategy also contains a set of principles that should guide the development and implementation of policies; it sets priority areas for global action, recommends target areas for national action and gives a strong mandate to WHO to strengthen action at all levels.
+The strategy also contains a set of principles to guide the development and implementation of policies; it sets priority areas for global action, recommends target areas for national action and gives a strong mandate to WHO to strengthen action at all levels.

 The policy options and interventions available for national action can be grouped into 10 recommended target areas, which are mutually supportive and complementary.
-These 10 areas are:
+The 10 areas are:

 - leadership, awareness and commitment